orwek/jbib/README.md

 # Benefits of JBIB
 1. JSON is a widely accepted storage format with interpreters in all major programing languages
 2. JSON validation tools are widely available
-3. Lists of data stored in arrays are easy to itterate over than traditional MARC formatting, this gives the computer increased performance and searchability
+3. Lists of data stored in arrays are much easier to itterate over than traditional MARC formatting, this gives the computer increased performance and searchability
-4. Easy for catalogers to read the fields rather than memorizing MARC numbers and subfields
+4. Easy for catalogers to read the fields rather than memorizing MARC numbers, indicators, and subfields
 5. Expandable beyond the base specificaiton if libraries want to add more fields
 6. Comments can be left in the file without needing additional systems: // (end of line) and /* (multi-line) */
 7. Uses "blog style" tags for easy subject searching, rather than complicated subject headings (Literally: "What would someone type in a search engine who is looking for this book?")
-8. Much shorter and easier to use than the proposed BIBFRAME format
+8. Much shorter and easier to use than the proposed BIBFRAME format that is currently in development

 # Plan for Implementation
-1. Create a simple ILMS that runs on JBIB that is Free Open Source Software (FOSS).
+1. Create tools to transfer bibliographic records to and from JBIB and MARC
-2. Create tools to transfer bibliographic records to and from JBIB and MARC
+2. Create a simple ILMS that runs on JBIB that is Free Open Source Software (FOSS).
 3. Create a large repository of JBIB records to pull from (z39.50 equivalent)
 4. Promote the JBIB format to the powers that be (Other local libraries, Library of Congress, American Library Association, OCLC, etc...)